 The Board has overall responsibility for maintaining a sound and effective risk management and internal control system of the Group to safeguard shareholders' investment and the Company's assets.
-During the year, the Company appointed an independent internal control consultant to perform a review of the internal control system and procedures of the Group which mainly covered the fixed assets cycle, which including the review on the acquiring, depreciating, disposal and impairment, managing and safeguarding and maintaining records of fixed assets as well as segregation of duties over fixed assets management.
-The report on internal control review 2019/20 listed out the findings in regard to the relevant policies and procedures with recommendations proposed for the Company to further improve its risk management and internal control system.
+During the year, the Company appointed an independent internal control consultant to perform a review of the internal control system and procedures of the Group's marketing activities, which include review of governance structure in relation to marketing activities, strategy and positioning, compliance with internal policies and applicable laws and regulations, control and procedure on marketing budget, reporting and feedback mechanism.
+The report on internal control review for the year ended 31 March 2021 listed out the findings in regard to the relevant policies and procedures with recommendations proposed for the Company to further improve its risk management and internal control system.